okoyea/naive_bayes_gender/README.md

 ## Naive Bayes Gender Classifier

 This app uses the Naive Bayes classifier to predict what gender a sample is given the height and weight.
+The app is deployed at http://naive-bayes.herokuapp.com

 ##Setup and Run